open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 labels not used for the trace and span ids MUST be added to the OpenTelemetry exemplar as attributes.

+#### Instrumentation Scope

+Instrumentation Scope MUST be left unset for metrics scraped from Prometheus endpoints.

 #### Resource Attributes

 When scraping a Prometheus endpoint, resource attributes MUST be added to the